Lead in drinking water

 Customer pipe responsibility

 You are responsible for the pipe from the outer edge of the property boundary to the building and all the inside plumbing.
 There are other types of connections (e.g. where the connection is shared or comes through the back garden) but these are not common.
-View our pipe responsibility diagram.
+See who's responsible for which pipes.

 Irish Water and lead pipe replacement